anyscale/ray-summit-2023-training/README.md

 Learn how to use Hugging Face and LangChain, how to apply transformers and diffusion models, and how to build and deploy AI applications.
 Level up your skills through hands-on training sessions with the builders, makers, and maintainers of Ray.
 Exclusive to Ray Summit attendees.

+Make sure to visit [**Self-paced Learning Platform**](https://training.anyscale.com/) to access more resources, including production-ready implementations of LLMs and Generative AI use cases.

 ## Overview

 ### Morning sessions